vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 ![Without Bellman](https://media.geeksforgeeks.org/wp-content/uploads/20210914203249/Env11.png)

-- But, if we changr the start position, the agent can not find the path to the goal.
+- But, if we change the start position, the agent can not find the path to the goal.
 So, we need to use the Bellman equation to solve this problem.

 ![Problem](https://static.javatpoint.com/tutorial/reinforcement-learning/images/reinforcement-learning-works3.png)